GoogleChrome/web.dev/src/site/content/en/blog/appcache-removal/index.md

 ### Chrome on iOS

 Chrome for iOS is a special case, as it uses a different browser engine than Chrome on other platforms: the [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview).
-Service workers are not currently supported on Chrome for iOS, and Chrome's AppCache removal announcement does not cover the [availability of AppCache on Chrome for iOS](https://webkit.org/status/#specification-application-cache).
+Service workers are not currently supported in iOS apps using WKWebView, and Chrome's AppCache removal announcement does not cover the [availability of AppCache on Chrome for iOS](https://webkit.org/status/#specification-application-cache).
 Please keep this in mind if you know that your web app has a significant Chrome for iOS audience.

 ### Android WebViews